What’s the Difference Between Acute and Chronic Inflammation?

 Chronic Inflammation Symptoms

 When you experience acute inflammation, the symptoms are pretty obvious: redness, heat, and pain, all localized to the site of the injury or infection.
 But chronic inflammation symptoms are a bit more subtle — sometimes, there might not even be any symptoms, but doctors can confirm inflammation is occurring by testing for C-reactive protein (CRP), a marker for inflammation in the blood.
-While symptomless chronic inflammation might seem pretty chill, it can still lead to all the risks and complications of chronic inflammation with symptoms.
+And while symptomless chronic inflammation might seem pretty harmless, it can still lead to all the risks and complications of chronic inflammation with symptoms.

 When chronic inflammation symptoms do present themselves, they can manifest in a variety of different ways, many of which can be mistakenly attributed to the common cold, or something else (hence chronic inflammation being so tough to nail down!).
-But here are some of the most common chronic inflammation symptoms:
+But here are some of the most common chronic inflammation signs and symptoms:

 • Fatigue, often coupled with chronic insomnia